hoanglvuit/Chatbot-Q-A-about-Machine-learning/README.md

    COHERE_API_KEY  = VALUE

-   VALUE not string and save as UTF-8
+   Save as UTF-8
 6. Done.
 You can run like: python scripts/main.py 'svm là gì?'
+7. Note that you can only run whine inside in Chatbot-Q-A-about-Machine-learning